 Treated early, pain can be reduced very quickly.
 However, if left alone, it can cause longer term damage – Monger-Godfrey explains: “Pain at the front of the knee can come from damage to the meniscus or cartilage – often that comes from trauma, but can also be from repetitive movement.
 If the knee is held in wrong position for a long time it can really irritate the tendons where the quads attach at the front, just below the knee cap – you can get quite severe pain there where the tendon gets inflamed, and this can spread around the knee.”

 So what can we do about pain at the front of the knee?
-First – it’s a good idea to check your bike fit.
+First – it’s a good idea to check your bike fit, particularly your saddle height.
 Monger-Godfrey says: “[Pain at the front of the knee] often arises from the saddle being too low and too far forward.
 Often racers feel they get more power down that way, with their teeth on the bars – but that means they’re sitting on top of the knee and pushing a lot of force through it.”

 When it comes to treating the tightness – be it a result of improper bike fit or simply originating from heavy mileage - it's all about foam rolling and stretching.
 Monger-Godfrey comments: “Stretch the muscle that is the issue, loosen off the buttocks with massage and that will release some of the tension, then foam roll – gently.”